sparsileg/Photyx/design/photyx_spec.md

 ### 8.14 File Associations

-On installation, Photyx registers itself as the default handler for the following file extensions:
+On installation, Photyx optionally registers itself as the default handler for the following file extensions:

 - `.fit`
 - `.fits`